junxit/us-congress-bills-112/metadata.md

 - 2012-12-12 — Mrs. Capito moved to suspend the rules and pass the bill, as amended.
 - 2012-12-12 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H6723)
 - 2012-12-12 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H6723)
+- 2012-12-13 — Received in the Senate and Read twice and referred to the Committee on Banking, Housing, and Urban Affairs.